cashtokens/cashtokens/readme.md

 ### Token-Aware Transaction Validation

 For any transaction to be valid, the [**token validation algorithm**](#token-validation-algorithm) must succeed.

-This algorithm has the following effects:

-1. **Universal Token Behavior**

-   1. A single transaction can create multiple new token categories, and categories can contain both fungible and non-fungible tokens.
-   2. Tokens may be implicitly destroyed by omission from a transaction's outputs.
-   3. Fungible and non-fungible tokens behave independently.
-   4. A transaction output can contain both fungible tokens and a non-fungible token of the same category.

-2. **Fungible Token Behavior**

-   1. A transaction output can contain any fungible token amount of a single category.
-   2. All fungible tokens of a particular category are created in the category's genesis transaction; their combined `amount` may not exceed `9223372036854775807`.
-   3. A transaction can spend fungible tokens from any number of UTXOs to any number of outputs, so long as the sum of output `amount`s do not exceed the sum of input `amount`s (for each token category).

-3. **Non-Fungible Token Behavior**

-   1. A transaction output can contain zero or one **non-fungible token**.
-   2. Non-fungible tokens (NFTs) of a particular category are created either in the category's genesis transaction or by later transactions that spend `minting` or `mutable` tokens of the same category.
-   3. It is possible for multiple NFTs of the same category to carry the same commitment.
-(Though uniqueness can be enforced by covenants.)
-   4. **Minting tokens** (NFTs with the `minting` capability) allow the spending transaction to create any number of new NFTs of the same category, each with any commitment and (optionally) the `minting` or `mutable` capability.
-   5. Each **Mutable token** (NFTs with the `mutable` capability) allows the spending transaction to create one NFT of the same category, with any commitment and (optionally) the `mutable` capability.
-   6. **Immutable tokens** (NFTs without a capability) cannot have their commitment modified when spent.

 #### Token Validation Algorithm